- What are the requirements to transfer in a course?

 What is the application fee?

-The application fee is $60 for all new applicants.
+The application fee is $60 for all new domestic graduate applicants.
+The application fee is $75 for all new international graduate applicants.
 For applicants who have current graduate enrollment at the UA, the fee is $30.
-The applicatoin fee is a mandatory fee approved by the Board of Trustees for the 2020-21 academic period.
+The application fee is a mandatory fee approved by the Board of Trustees for the 2023-24 academic period.